mlsmzk/data-science-work/challenges/c07-monte-carlo-assignment.md

 **Observations**:

 - Does your interval include the true value of $\pi$?
-  - No
+  - Yes
 - What confidence level did you choose?
   - 95
 - Was your sample size $n$ large enough?
 Why do you say that?
-  - My sample size n was not large enough because Pi was primarily not in the 95% confidence interval I generated.
+  - My sample size n was large enough to capture pi in every interval after a certain point, so I believe it sufficient.

 # References